Helsinki-NLP/OpusFilter/docs/installation.md

 * xxhash
 * lingua-language-detector

-See `setup.py` for possible version requirements.
+See `pyproject.toml` for possible version requirements.

 ## Optional libraries and tools